prisca7c/Customized-AI-Electric-Wheelchair/journal.md

 ### 🗓️ July 27 - 12 hrs
 - Researched components for wheelchair
+- Includes the power sources, motors, all external components I want to add on the wheelchair, and wires I will need
 - Looking for the cheapest price for all components (this actually took such a long time)
+- Explore different functions I could add (eg, I can use AI in my project so I am using a Raspberry Pi to communicate via the PCB to the ESP32 and ATMEGA2560)
 - Searching YT tutorials and looking at companies who've made electric wheelchairs for inspiration when designing my own parts for the electric wheelchair

 ---

 ### 🗓️ July 28 - 15 hrs
 - More research done on components for wheelchair (yes more research there was a lot I didn't know like TVS diodes, schottky diodes, and when to use capacitors)
+- Continued researching how I can prevent the PCB from frying up by adding all these resistor components
 - Finalizing which electronics should be module and which should be embedded on the board
+- By finalizing all electronics, I know which the exact model and which footprints I use on my schematic
 - Found all links to buy components I need for this project
 - Took dimensions of wheelchair to brainstrom 3d printable ideas